 Flow normalized concentrations and loads of other nutrients show generally stable conditions after initial declines.
 There was a statistically significant increase in nitrate concentration and load for the Sacramento River site in the early part of the record and all other nutrients showed statistically significant decreases mainly in the early part of the record and stable conditions after 2000.
 Unless conditions change with regard to land use or climate, these stable flow normalized conditions may be what to expect in future years.
 Modeling nutrient concentrations and load with WRTDS provides statistically valid information on concentrations, loads, and trends, but utilizes discrete water quality data collected at infrequent intervals for calibration, which, at best, might be weekly intervals.
 A period of 20 years is considered minimum for producing valid models.
-The infrequent sampling results in missing of concentration highs, especially during a runoff season.
+The infrequent sampling results in missing high concentrations, especially during the runoff season.
 In situ sensors can greatly increase the amount of data collected but also require considerable maintenance and portions of a continuous record will be missed when a sensor is down.
-The nitrate sensor demonstrates how peak concentrations happen during the start of a runoff period and then become diluted with sustained high river flows, such as the recent post drought years (figure 16).
+The nitrate sensor deployed at Freeport demonstrates how peak concentrations happen during the start of a runoff period and then become diluted with sustained high river flows, such as the recent post drought years (Figure 16).

-As wastewater sources of dissolved inorganic nitrogen diminish, upstream watershed sources of nitrogen will be the main loading contributor to the Delta.
-Source modeling using SPARROW indicates that agricultural activities and atmospheric deposition will be the two main sources.
+As wastewater sources of dissolved inorganic nitrogen diminish, upstream watershed sources of nitrogen will become the main loading contributor to the Delta.
+Source modeling using SPARROW indicates that agricultural activities and atmospheric deposition will be the two main sources according to current conditions.
 The Central Valley is the largest contributor to agriculturally derived nitrogen whereas the surrounding land cover of the Coast Ranges and Sierra Nevada are the primary contributors to atmospheric loading.
 Within the San Joaquin River watershed, agricultural activities are the main contributor of nitrogen to the Delta.
 Nitrate concentrations increase in the summer months due to agricultural runoff and result in an increase in the dissolved inorganic nitrogen to orthophosphate ratio.
 The effects on the Delta food web cannot be predicted through this analysis, but further monitoring will be necessary to understand how phytoplankton primary productivity responds to these changes.

 REFERENCES